by Traverse Legal, reviewed by Enrico Schaefer - December 10, 2022 - Airbnb

 As you can see from the interview Below, Brian Chesky takes pride in navigating the COVID crisis in March 2020.
 Airbnb faced possible bankruptcy and had to make decisions that would affect its survival.
 The money that guests pay to hosts for reservations – rental fee – is held by Airbnb’s payment processor Airbnb Payments, Inc. Airbnb Payment is a fiduciary for hosts holding those rental fees from the date the reservation is booked until check-in by guests.
 That can be months or even longer than Airbnb Payments holds fees.
 The total payouts held by Airbnb Payments are in the billions, but Airbnb has no interest in that money.
 The key to Airnb Inc’s survival was gaining access to the billions of dollars it held in trust for hosts.
 How did Airbnb use those billions for its own benefit to survive COVID?

 When COVID hit, guests did not know what rights they had to a refund.
 Travelers rely on AIrbng to tell them whether they could get a 100%, 50%, or no refund.
 So did hosts who could not even see the policies they had agreed to because Airbnb deleted those policies from its website.
-It is likely that AIrbnb simply belvied it coudl do whatever it wanted since it has always done so.
-Few hosts filed for ariibtration.
-Holding Airbnb accountable required an attorney willing to take on one of the biggest tech players in the world and hosts wiling to finally stand up to AIrbnb.
+It is likely that Airbnb simply believed it could do whatever it wanted since it has always done so.
+Few hosts filed for arbitration.
+Holding Airbnb accountable required an attorney willing to take on one of the biggest tech players in the world and hosted willing to finally stand up to Airbnb.

-The Airbnb Extenuating Circumstances Policy (ECP) allows a guest to file a refund claim, despite the cancellation policy selected by the host.
+The Airbnb Extenuating Circumstances Policy (ECP) allows a guest to file a refund claim despite the host’s cancellation policy.
 If the host has a strict cancellation policy, the guest who cancels will forfeit half the reservation fee.
 If the guest cancels in the last seven days before check-in, the guest loses 100% of the rental fee.

 In March 2020, Airbnb was in crisis and already had trouble staffing customer support.
 When COVID hit, Airbnb needed to staff their obligation to process ECP refund claims by guests.
 So what did they do?
 Before we get to the answer, let’s examine what Brian Chesky said about March 2020.